Emptx0/image-converter-bot/README.md

 python main.py
 ```
 ## How the bot works?
+This bot only accepts send as photo images!</br>
-This bot will save your images and generated files to a temporary directory.<br/>
+It will save your images and generated files to a temporary directory.<br/>
 After sending result to user temporary directory will be deleted.